 Omega-3 fatty acids include linoleic acid, arachidonic acid, gamma-linolenic acid, and dihomogamma linolenic acid while omega-6 fatty acids include alpha-linolenic acid, eicosapentaenoic acid, and docosahexaenoic acid.

-7. Create Stress-Free Environment
+7. Create a Stress-Free Environment

 Stress can cause excessive shedding.
 To alleviate the stress you need to find the sources of your dog’s stress and remove it.
 Stress can come from many different sources: loud noises, unfamiliar places, new people, new pets or pain, and illness.